Health and Welfare

 The Decanal and Welfare Team

-Megan is the College contact for all matters relating to students with mental health difficulties, physical or mental disabilities, learning difficulties, chronic diseases or illnesses and physical impairments.
+Joseph is the College contact for all matters relating to students with mental health difficulties, physical or mental disabilities, learning difficulties, chronic diseases or illnesses and physical impairments.
 This can include students who will require a special diet or accommodation during their time in College.
-Megan can provide information on support available to students and arrange alternative arrangements or adjustments to exams when needed.
+Joseph can provide information on support available to students and arrange alternative arrangements or adjustments to exams when needed.

-Megan is also the College's Equality, Diversity and Student Support Officer and is based in the Academic Office in staircase 5.
-If you know you will require adjustments (e.g. additional time, use of word processor, written instructions etc.) for exams, please contact Megan as soon as possible.
-This will enable her to notify the necessary bodies within the University.
-If you are unsure whether or not you require adjustments, please contact Megan to discuss your needs.
+If you know you will require adjustments (e.g. additional time, use of word processor, written instructions etc.) for exams, please contact Joseph as soon as possible.
+This will enable him to notify the necessary bodies within the University.
+If you are unsure whether or not you require adjustments, please contact Joseph to discuss your needs.

 Other Welfare Resources